Commands you can use with InfoPrint Select for Linux

 Typically, InfoPrint Select is used to let users print to InfoPrint Manager destinations from existing Linux applications.
 In addition, you can use several InfoPrint commands that can be issued from the Command Line on the client system.

-Information about security and how users can be authorized to InfoPrint Manager is found in the "Managing security for InfoPrint Manager for AIX" section in the InfoPrint Manager for AIX: Procedures manual.
+Information about security and how users can be authorized to InfoPrint Manager is found in the "Managing security for InfoPrint Manager for AIX" section in the RICOH InfoPrint Manager for AIX: Procedures manual.

 InfoPrint Manager lets authorized users (normally all users) use these InfoPrint commands: